kodecocodes/i9t/swift-2/swift-2.markdown

 }
 ```

 Pay close attention to the commented lines, 1 and 2.
 This is where the errors are being thrown.
 If either `guard` statement fails to validate, an error is thrown and the method returns without proceeding further.
-Also, notice how the usage of `gaurd` makes it very clear as to what is happening due to the expressiveness that it provides.
+Also, notice how the use of `guard` makes it very clear as to what is happening due to the expressiveness that it provides.

 When calling a method that `throws` it is required by the compiler that you precede the call to that method with **`try`**.
 In order to capture the thrown errors you must wrap your "trying" call in a `do {}` block followed by `catch {}` blocks.
 You can choose to catch specific types of errors and respond accordingly and/or provide a "catch-all" if you're not certain of the types of errors that can be thrown.